flim-labs/flim-labs-api/README.md

 4. FLIM studio software

-For more informations on the single products you can check [FLIM LABS](https://www.flimlabs.com/) website.
+For more informations on the single products of the kit you can check [FLIM LABS](https://www.flimlabs.com/) website.

 ## How to get it